-What are the best seasons on Lofoten?
-This is the big question for everyone who plans a visit.
-Of course, the traveler is primarily interested in what the best time to travel is.
-The answer to this question is not straightforward.
+What are the best seasons in the Lofoten Islands?
+This is a big question for everyone who plans to visit the Lofoten Islands.
+Of course, the traveller is primarily interested in what time it is best to travel.
+The answer to that question is not easy.

 Seasons on Lofoten Islands

-I will tell you about the four seasons on Lofoten.
+I will tell you about the four seasons of Lofoten.

-From early December to mid-January the sun does not rise at all.
-As photography is all about light what can we do when it is simply not there?
+If you arrived in the Lofoten Islands from early December to mid-January, the sun will not rise at all.
+Since photography is all about light, what can we do when it just isn’t there?

-Winter is the best time of year if you wish to see Aurora and snow-capped mountains.
-If you are lucky and the ground is covered with fresh snow the snow-white landscape will be simply stunning.
+Winter is the best time of year if you want to see the Aurora and the snowy mountains.
+If you’re lucky and the ground is covered in fresh snow, the snow-white scenery will be amazing.

-I believe the best time for photography would be the period from early February to the second half of March.
+I believe that the best time for photography is between early February and the second half of March.

-Besides, from early February the days become relatively long.
-But at the same time, the sun does not rise high above the horizon which gives long shadows that look so good on photographs.
-At night you can take pictures of Aurora.
+Also, the days are relatively long from the beginning of February.
+But at the same time, the sun does not rise high above the horizon, which gives long shadows that look so good in photos.
+Aurora can be photographed at night.

-Not surprising this time of the year is absolutely not interesting for travel and shooting on Lofoten Islands.
-The mountains are full of melted snow and wet.
-Vegetation has not yet awakened from winter hibernation.
+Not surprisingly, this time of year is absolutely uninteresting for travel and filming in the Lofoten Islands.
+The mountains are full of melted and wet snow.
+The vegetation has not yet woken up from winter hibernation.

-For the first visit to Lofoten summer is the best time.
-Despite crowds of tourists, you will enjoy it there.
-From early June to mid-July there is the realm of the Midnight Sun, a period without dark time.
-This is a great moment to shoot on the mountain peaks where you can see the sun and the valleys it illuminates.
+For your first visit to the Lofoten Islands, summer is the best time.
+Summer is the best time to relax on the beaches and go hiking.
+Despite the crowds of tourists, you will love it there.
+From early June to mid-July the kingdom of the Midnight Sun is a period without dark time.
+It’s a great time to shout from the mountain peaks, where you can see the sun and the valleys it illuminates.

-Autumn is the time for a thoughtful photo trip suitable for an experienced photographer who knows exactly what your wants.
+Autumn is the time for a thoughtful photo trip suitable for an experienced photographer who knows exactly what you want.

-It is advisable to stay no later than mid-October otherwise one runs the risk that the winds will tear off all the foliage from the trees, storms and bad weather will start and your journey will deteriorate into waiting for the opportunity to go out.
+It is advisable to stay no later than mid-October, otherwise, there is a risk that the winds will tear away all the leaves from the trees, storms and bad weather will start and your journey will turn into anticipation of an opportunity to go out.

 The best time for hiking